Skip to content

 3. Compulsory Winding Up by Tribunal

 Companies may be wound up if they act against public interest, commit fraud, or fail to start operations after incorporation.
-Additionally, inability to pay debts over Rs.1 lakh is a key ground for winding up.
+Additionally, the inability to pay debts over Rs.
+1 lakh is a key ground for winding up.

 Steps taken by the National Company Law Tribunal: